-Answer: It is a program that locates in the kernel of an Operating system and when we boot the system it is the first program that executes and store the read-only memory (ROM).
+Answer: It is a program that resides in the kernel of an operating system, and when we boot the system, it is the first program that executes and stores the read-only memory (ROM).

-Answer: An operating system acts as a management system between the system software and hardware, and guide the hardware how to act according to the provided software.
+Answer: An operating system acts as a management system between the system software and hardware, and guides hardware to act according to the provided software.
 It also controls the flow of the program and provides an environment so the software can communicate with system hardware.

 Question: Define a multi-programming system.

-Answer: In the multi-programming system, the system keeps the different program in different parts of the main memory simultaneously and execute each of those concurrently.
+Answer: In the multi-programming system, the system keeps different programs in different parts of the main memory simultaneously, and executes each of those concurrently.

-Answer: In multitasking systems program keeps in main memory so the system can execute them simultaneously.
+Answer: In a multitasking system, programs are kept in the main memory so the system can execute them simultaneously.

 Question: What are the time-sharing systems?

-Answer: In time-sharing systems, multiple users can use a specific program from the different terminal at the same time.
+Answer: In time-sharing systems, multiple users can use a specific program from different terminals at the same time.

-Question: Give the advantages of the multiprocessor system.
+Question: Give the advantages of a multiprocessor system.

-Answer: Multi-processor as by its name, it’s clear that it uses more than one processor with the increase in processor number the processing capability of the system increase too.
+Answer: Multi-processor, as the name suggests, uses more than one processor.
+With an increase in the processor count, the processing capability of the system increases too.

 Question: What is virtual memory?

-Answer: Virtual memory is a memory management method which helps to execute the process using the main and secondary memory.
+Answer: Virtual memory is a memory management method that helps to execute a process using primary and secondary memories.
 Though the program gets executed using the main memory, the resources and pages load from the secondary memory.

-Answer: It is the most important part of the Operating system also known as the core of the Operating system.
-It presents in the main memory of the system and loads first before any other part of the operating system.
-Every operating system consists a kernel, for example, Linux kernel is one of the famous kernels because apart from Linux itself Android also uses this.
+Answer: It is an essential part of the operating system, also known as the core of the OS.
+It is present in the main memory of the system and loads before any other part of the operating system.
+Every OS consists of a kernel.
+For example, the Linux kernel is one of the famous kernels, and Android also uses this kernel.

 Question: What are the main functions of a kernel in an operating system?